 a.
 Base Pay

 Base pay is set for each job based on market survey data and managed within the parameters established by the applicable salary structure.
 Pay for employees in On-site and Hybrid work arrangements and Remote employees who perform work within the 10-county area is set and managed based on the Stanford Work Location Salary Structure.
 Pay for remote employees who perform work working outside the 10-county area is set and managed based on one of the four Regional Salary Structures determined by the location where work is performed.
 See Guide Memo 2.1.21 for definitions of On-site, Hybrid, Remote, and 10-county area.

 In compliance with federal and state laws, employees must be paid the current minimum wage or higher unless a request for a specific exception is allowable under the law and approved by the Vice President for Human Resources.
 Information on the current minimum wage rate is available from University Human Resources Staff Compensation.

-When the university provides perquisites such as room, apartment, or meals, their value (as determined under tax laws) is added to cash compensation to establish total base pay for computation of insured benefits.
+When the university provides perquisites such as room, apartment, or meals, their value (as determined under tax laws) is added to cash compensation (and the employee’s regular rate of pay if required by law) to establish total base pay for computation of insured benefits.
 When required to be taken as a condition of employment, perquisites are not subject to federal income tax.

 Staff employees are eligible for pay increases based on performance.
 Pay increases are not automatic.
 Internal pay relationships and relevant market information are considered in setting pay increases.